 The password can be changed in the Password page in the Setup page.

-When you change the password, input a new password after deleting the password () that was set.
+When you change the password, enter a new password.

 The password of the administrator and user should be 8 to 16 characters that includes both alphabet and numeric characters.